 EVMS Title IX Policy on Non-Discrimination and Sexual Misconduct (including Sexual Violence)

 In accordance with Title IX of the Education Amendments of 1972, EVMS does not discriminate on the basis of sex and is committed to providing its educational programs and activities in an environment that is free from both sex discrimination and sexual misconduct.
 Sex Discrimination and/or Sexual Misconduct (including sexual violence, domestic violence, dating violence, or stalking) are strictly prohibited by EVMS and it is the policy of EVMS that all reports of Sex Discrimination and/or Sexual Misconduct will be investigated and resolved in accordance with this policy.
-This policy applies to all members of the EVMS community, including employed and community faculty, residents, staff employees, students, vendors or visitors, and applies to all EVMS sponsored activities and programs, whether on or off the EVMS campus.
+This policy applies to all members of the EVMS community, including employed and community faculty, residents, staff employees, students, vendors or visitors, and applies to all EVMS sponsored activities and programs, whether on or off the EVMS campus and regardless of sex, gender identity or gender expression.
 To see the full policy, click Title IX Policy.

 Reporting Sex Discrimination and/or Sexual Misconduct